 - An essay about your prescribed text

-Unlike in previous years, this exam will not be the same for Advanced and Standard but rather, it will comprise of two separate exams targeted at each respective course – an improvement, as it means the exam will be aimed specifically at your ability level and will neither be too easy or too ridiculously hard.
+Unlike in previous years, this exam will not be the same for Advanced and Standard but will include two separate exams targeted at each respective course – an improvement, as it means the exam will be aimed specifically at your ability level.

-Within the Texts and Human Experiences, you will study:
+For the Common Module: Texts and Human Experiences, you will study:

-- ONE prescribed text (check out the prescribed texts in the syllabus, here)
+- ONE prescribed text (check out the prescribed texts in the syllabus)

 - And a range of short texts, likely given to you by your teacher

-You will be assessed on your prescribed text in both school and external assessments however, you will NOT be assessed on your related text in your external HSC assessment (the HSC English Paper 1 Exam).
+You will be assessed on your prescribed text in both school and external assessments however, you will NOT be assessed on your related text in your external HSC English Paper 1 Exam.

-Your related text should ideally have some connection to your prescribed text – it is a related text, after all.
+Your related text should ideally have some connection to your prescribed text for ‘Texts and Human Experiences’ – it is a related text, after all.